Run one guarded agent call locally first. Add hosted control later when you need retained incidents, alerts, remote kill, and team visibility.

 GitHub.

-Fastest local proof
+Fastest first proof

 pip install agentguard47 openai